SAAirey/aurelia-skeleton-navigation-bundling/README.md

-# aurelia-skeleton-navigation
+# skeleton-navigation-bundling

-This skeleton is part of the [Aurelia](http://www.aurelia.io/) platform.
-It sets up a standard navigation-style app using gulp to build your ES6 code with the 6to5 compiler.
-Karma/Jasmine testing is also configured.

-> To keep up to date on [Aurelia](http://www.aurelia.io/), please visit and subscribe to [the official blog](http://blog.durandal.io/).
-If you have questions, we invite you to join us on [our Gitter Channel](https://gitter.im/aurelia/discuss).
+*This is a fork of the [aurelia-skeleton-navigation](https://github.com/aurelia/skeleton-navigation) repo inspired by @Alxandr's [mimosa-aurelia-skeleton](https://github.com/YoloDev/mimosa-aurelia-skeleton) project to demonstrate bundling with Aurelia and gulp*

 ## Running The App